Caraxi/Honorific/readme.md

 - The format is "PaletteName:ID:Paint1Type:Color1:Color2:GlowColor1:GlowColor2:Length:Paint2Type:(...)"

 The PaletteManager takes in a string and a palette, and returns an SeString using the adequate ColorPayloads according to the given Palette.

+# Issues

+Glow colors are not implemented at the moment because they cause crashes, only text colors are implemented